 The reminder text in the summary indicates the final due dates for paying the taxes.
 Please note that any tax that has not been paid on time is subject to late-payment consequences.
 You can check how much interest you must pay on an overdue tax using the calculator in MyTax, for example.
 Pay the interest together with the back tax in a single transaction.

-If the due date printed on the reminder letter passes and the tax is still unpaid, we normally transfer the matter to the enforcement authorities for recovery.
-If you are unable to pay the tax by the due date printed on the reminder and if you fulfil the relevant requirements, you can ask for a payment plan to be agreed with you.
+If you are unable to pay the tax by the due date printed on the reminder and if you fulfil the relevant requirements, you can ask for a payment plan.
+Read more about payment arrangements

-Note: If you have any enquiries about paying your back taxes, you can call the Tax Administration service number 029 497 026.
-However, if you want to ask a question about the amount of back taxes or about your Tax Decision (including your deductions), call 029 497 002.
+If you have any enquiries about paying your back taxes, you can call the Tax Administration service number 029 497 026.
+However, if you want to ask a question about the amount of back taxes or about your assessment decision (including your deductions), call 029 497 002.
 (Service numbers offer limited service in English.)